DesignOpen/designopen.github.io/blogging_about/_posts/2014-11-11-barriers-for-designers.md

 2. **Don't make any assumptions** of previous knowledge.
 Asking if someone is familiar with a term will make them feel empowered if they are, and not make them feel bad if they don't.
 3. **Show examples**.
 Whenever possible, send examples of work instead of just sending links to documentation.

 I love the message of this website.
 Getting designers to work more "in the open" is the first step to getting them to work on open source projects.
 Now, there are defintely more barriers out there than just intimidation, but lets get started where we can.
-Fork [this project](https://github.com/DesignOpen/designopen.github.io) to help contribute and make it more digestible for designers ot participate in this conversation!
+Fork [this project](https://github.com/DesignOpen/designopen.github.io) to help contribute and make it more digestible for designers to participate in [this conversation](https://github.com/DesignOpen/designopen.github.io/issues)!
 Your thoughts are very welcome.